corgrath/lattesite/readme.md

 However, these can be defined and established if the project grows in popularity.

 ## Principles

- - It should be a lightweight framework that can be extended with custom implementation
+ - Lightweight framework with not a lot of moving parts
+ - SOLID
  - Keep the code simple with POJO (Plain Old Java Objects)
  - Object Oriented Programming style
  - Beans, services, and utils using Dependency Injection patterns
  - A single exported JAR artifact

-## Join the Development (Discord Server)

-- There is a very basic Discord server here you can join: https://discord.gg/tmcydvJdrq

-## Architecture overview
+## Architectural overview

 The framework currently consists of these main features:

 - HTML Elements & Custom Composite Components